thiennguyen93/thiennguyen93.github.io/README.md

 # SHARED COMMON ASSETS

 Because the two different source folders shares the same assets folder.
-Need to copy `assets`  folder to each source folder when running blog.
+Need to copy `assets`  folder to each source folder when running blog (auto-copy).

 ## STYLES